LLNL/llnl.github.io/visualize/README.md

 [js dir]: ../js/visualize

 ### Category Icons

 To add/change an icon for a category, go to the `category_info.json` file and modify the `icon` property of the given category.
-To specify a FontAwesome icon, use the `fa` property listing the full CSS class for the Font Awesome Icon.
+To specify a Font Awesome icon, use the `fa` property listing the full CSS class for the Font Awesome Icon.
 To specify a file as an icon, use the `path` property to specify the absolute path to the icon.
 If the URL to icon is not in this repository, also specify the domain in the `path`.